Previously used terms:

 B. One or more of the following fully reversible aura symptoms:

-C. At least two of the following four characteristics:
+C. At least three of the following six characteristics:

-2. each individual aura symptom lasts 5-60 min1
+- each individual aura symptom lasts 5-60 minutes1

-D. Not better accounted for by another ICHD-3 diagnosis, and transient ischaemic attack has been excluded.
+D. Not better accounted for by another ICHD-3 diagnosis.

 Visual aura is the most common type of aura, occurring in over 90% of patients with 1.2 Migraine with aura, at least in some attacks.
 It often presents as a fortification spectrum: a zigzag figure near the point of fixation that may gradually spread right or left and assume a laterally convex shape with an angulated scintillating edge, leaving absolute or variable degrees of relative scotoma in its wake.
 In other cases, scotoma without positive phenomena may occur; this is often perceived as being of acute onset but, on scrutiny, usually enlarges gradually.
 In children and adolescents, less typical bilateral visual symptoms occur that may represent an aura.
 A visual aura rating scale with high specificity and sensitivity has been developed and validated.